asar1245/Sebastian-AyalaRuano/content/project/APPs_networks/index.md

 title: Antiparasitic peptides discovery
 ---

-I have contributed to this project as part of my work as **research assistant** at the **Applied Signal Processing and Machine Learning Group** and the and the **Grupo de Medicina Molecular y Traslacional** - Universidad San Francisco de Quito, in Ecuador.
+I contributed to this project as part of my work as **research assistant** at the **Applied Signal Processing and Machine Learning Group** and the and the **Grupo de Medicina Molecular y Traslacional** - Universidad San Francisco de Quito, in Ecuador.

 ## Summary